| |

 Responsibilities

-- Need: We need volunteers to serve as one-on-one mentors to
+- NEED: We need volunteers to serve as one-on-one tutors/mentors to

-7th through 12th graders in D.C. public schools and develop a special
+students, primarily in grades 7-12, from D.C. public and charter schools and develop a special

 relationship with one student while working on academic skills, every

-- Commitment: 90 minutes every Thursday for a full school year
+- COMMITMENT: 80 minutes every Thursday for a full school year

 with their students on social occasions or special academic pursuits

 in addition to the Thursday night Study Hall commitment.
-Try to attend
+Attend

 other events including Camp, the Tutor Workshop and the end-of-year